 It is acceptable to examine and critique ideas, including government policy, as long as it is done with wisdom, politeness and care.
-The Archbishop of Canterbury, in a speech on ‘Shared National Values’ in the House of Lords in December 2016, set an example of how to do this at the following link here.
+A speech from The Archbishop of Canterbury about ‘Shared National Values’ in the House of Lords in December 2016, set an example of how to do this.

 Our University believes in free speech and is under a legal duty to promote this within the law.
 There are some legal limits to free speech, but only the most extreme views are prohibited.

-One of our ‘Prevent’ duties is to set up a policy and procedures for freedom of speech and approving external speakers and events on campus.
-Our ‘Prevent’ Steering Group has met regularly to ensure that we are on target to meet our submission dates set out by the Office for Students.
+One of our Prevent duties is to set up a policy and procedures for freedom of speech and approving external speakers and events on campus, as explained on this web page.

-We submitted our ‘Self-Assessment’ in January 2016 which indicated our ‘state of preparedness’ and our full documentation was submitted to HEFCE by 1 April 2016.
-This included our risk-assessment relating to our welfare and safeguarding measures, our management of space, our use of ICT facilities and online studies and our responsibility for partner institutions.
+We also regularly review our Prevent risk-assessment relating to our welfare and safeguarding measures, our management of space, our use of ICT facilities and online studies and our responsibility for partner institutions.

-A schedule of online training has been provided for all staff with face-to-face training for front-line staff.
-This is being refreshed in 2019.
+A schedule of online training is provided for all staff, with face-to-face training for front-line staff, and is refreshed regularly.

-If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department 4 weeks in advance with as much information as possible about the speaker and the content of the talk.
-For more guidance, follow the directions of the University’s Freedom of Speech policy.
+If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department four weeks in advance with as much information as possible about the speaker and the content of the talk.
+For more guidance, follow the directions of the Freedom of Speech Policy.

 The Students’ Union endeavours to support all societies to run events with external speakers but sometimes when examining requests it may prove necessary to refuse permission for the speaker to attend or to impose conditions for that speaker.